artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>somehow, to save us from this plague.”
 (1.58-67)</p>
 </blockquote>

-Seers and bird signs

-Dreams; Zeus’ dream for Agammenon in book 2; Hermes waking up Priam in book 24

-Bonds of friendship from eating together

-Oaths

 ## The Rage of Achilles

 Traditionally, the first word of an epic poem is also its central theme.
 Here is the first line of the *Iliad*: